-by Kilmore and John Albert
+by Kilmor and John Albert

-Dedicated in remembrance of Nicholas Heyward, Sr., a fierce fighter in the struggle against police violence.
+Dedicated in remembrance of Nicholas Heyward Sr., a fierce fighter in the struggle against police violence.

 Eric Garner, 43, in Staten Island, NY, 2014.
 Michael Brown, 18, in Ferguson, MO, 2014.
 Laquan McDonald, 17, in Chicago, IL, 2014.
 Tamir Rice, 12, in Cleveland, OH, 2014.
 Walter Scott.
 Freddie Gray.
 Alton Sterling.
 Philando Castile….

-Over the past five years, the number of high-profile murders at the hands of police has drawn national attention to the epidemic of police violence and the treatment of Black people in the United States (US).
+Over the past five years, the number of high-profile murders at the hands of police has drawn national attention to the epidemic of police violence and the treatment of Black people in the United States.
 While the particular role played by police in the oppression of Black people has been ongoing—a story told and retold with painstaking articulation in urban uprisings from Watts in 1965 to Baltimore in 2015—only recently have a significant number of petty-bourgeois and white people become familiar with it, newly “woke” to the sheer volume of incidents of brutality and murder perpetrated by police.
 Furthermore, only a select few cases were given coverage by mainstream media throughout the years, while today the epidemic nature of police violence is being more widely reported.

 In response to these outrages and to their revelation of a systemic issue, hundreds of thousands have taken to the streets demanding justice, giving rise to a movement against unchecked police terror and violence.
 While noteworthy, this is hardly the first incident of organized resistance to oppressive policing; the central, founding tenet of the Black Panther Party (BPP) at the time of its inception in 1966, for example, was to protect the Black community of Oakland, California from the continuous abuse visited upon it by law enforcement (as is evident in the BPP’s original name: the Black Panther Party for Self-Defense).
 To that end, Panthers would conduct armed patrols in order to monitor police and intervene were they to witness officers engaging in brutality and other misconduct.
-In a word, the long and storied history of police violence is punctuated by instances of organized resistance to it, which brings us nearer the subject of our piece.
+In a word, the long and storied history of police violence is punctuated by instances of organized resistance to it, which brings us nearer to the subject of our piece.

 With the Great Migrations of Black people into Northern cities from the rural South in the 20th century, police and prisons replaced lynch mobs as the primary instruments through which social control and white supremacy are enforced.
 In the decades that followed, Black communities throughout the US bore the brunt of the increased focus on preserving “law and order” through mass incarceration and militarized policing, most notably as part of the ongoing War on Drugs initially waged by President Richard Nixon in 1971.
 This, coupled with the demand for more police to repress a population struggling with the anger and despair that accompanied the deindustrialization of cities across the US, gave rise to an epidemic of police violence.
 Enter the October 22 Coalition to Stop Police Brutality, Repression, and the Criminalization of a Generation (O22).

 Formed in 1996 by a coalition of family members of those slain by law enforcement (henceforth referred to as families), revolutionaries, and seasoned activists—many of whom were veterans of political struggles during the 1960s and ’70s—O22 sought to bring national attention to the epidemic of police violence and empower those most deeply affected by it through grassroots organizing efforts.
 Though its history is not widely known, O22’s impact on the struggle against police brutality was substantial, and is worthy of exploration and summation.
-It is our hope that doing so will be of value to groups and individuals in the movement today, a movement that emerged from knowledge of an epidemic that O22 was the first to document.
+It is our hope that doing so will be of value to groups and individuals in the movement today, a movement that emerged from the knowledge of an epidemic that O22 was the first to document.

-In order to better understand its history and the effect it had on those involved, over the course of our research into O22, we conducted interviews with families and activists who are knowledgeable of—and were crucial to—its day-to-day functioning and strategic planning process, especially at its height from 1996-2000.
+In order to better understand its history and the effect it had on those involved, over the course of our research into O22, we conducted interviews with families and activists who are knowledgeable about—and were crucial to—its day-to-day functioning and strategic planning process, especially at its height from 1996-2000.
 Due to a dearth of coverage of people’s struggles by mainstream media outlets in the US, for further details and insights, we turned to old issues of Revolutionary Worker, the official newspaper and “voice” of the Revolutionary Communist Party, USA (RCP), which consistently covered O22’s development during those years.
 While those who are familiar with the RCP today might be surprised to learn that, in years past, it undertook considerable efforts to unite broad sections of people in the struggle against police brutality, that does not discount—nor should it obfuscate—the important role that the RCP played in that struggle, especially through its work with O22.

 Addressing the Epidemic